Los Angeles Bank Fraud Defense Attorneys

 The most important element when it comes to proving bank fraud is showing that a person knowing misrepresented themselves or lied on documents in order to gain access to funds that were not theirs.

-Committing a fraudulent act is often considered a very serious crime, whatever state you are.
+Committing a fraudulent act is often considered a very serious crime, whatever state you are in.
 Bank fraud, however, is illegal under U.S. federal legislation.
 This means that the investigation into the alleged crime will not be carried out by California state police or investigators, but by federal agencies.
 The trial and prosecution will also be done under federal criminal law, as opposed to state law.

 If you are found guilty of committing bank fraud, you may be facing: